The Eager Educators

 Welcome to an academic co-op in Cumberland County.
 This co-op is striving to provide college bound students with academic classes to assist the students and their parents in preparation for their future.
 We hope to encourage one another with skilled mentors who can open our students’ minds to academic understanding.

 We meet at Homestead United Methodist Church at the corner of Route 68 and Deep Draw Road in Crossville, Tennessee.
-Students must be accompanied by their parent when not in class.
-Breakfast should be eaten prior to arrival and lunch after departure.
-No food prior to 10 is permitted.
-Should your child need a snack, they may bring food from home to eat between 10-12:30, with permission from their teacher.
+Students must be accompanied by their parent when not in class, but drop offs are allowed.
+Breakfast should be eaten prior to arrival.
+Specific times and rooms will be specified for lunch.
+Should your child need a snack, they may bring food from home, with permission from their teacher.
 Students must clean up after themselves.
-Closed containers for drinks are permitted anytime.
+Closed drink containers are permitted anytime.

-To sign up for classes, please contact each teacher individually.
-Registration and commitment for all courses are for a two-semester (full year) course schedule.
+To sign up for classes, please contact Jennifer Olsen at 931-456-2759.
+Registration and commitment for most courses are for a two-semester (full year) course schedule.
+The only one-semester exceptions are personal finance, health, and creation/evolution.
+Teachers may require payment in full for the entire semester on the first day of class and students will not be permitted to attend if payment is not made.
+Monthly payments are a privilege some teachers will extend to faithful families.
 Payments are non-refundable.
 Contact teachers individually for payment arrangements.
 All payments are paid directly to each individual teacher.
-We expect you to work out a payment schedule for your assigned part at the beginning of the semester if you do not choose to pay it all at once.
+It is expected for you to work out a payment schedule at the beginning of the semester.
 Each teacher will keep track of who has paid.

 The teachers are expected to either reschedule a cancelled class or refund the money to the parents.
 If your student is ill, the classes are not refunded.
 However, all attempts will be made to ensure the learning missed will be communicated for your student.